5-hour Energy: Legal issues

 A lawsuit against Living Essentials was filed in 2010, alleging health hazards and deceptive labeling.
 The case was voluntarily dismissed in December 2011.

 In 2012, the media reported that the FDA was investigating allegations that Bhargava's 5-Hour Energy product was "potentially linked" to the deaths of 20 of its consumers.

-A 2014 article in The New York Times reported that 5-hour Energy was lobbying state attorney generals in 30 states after being investigated for deceptive advertising.
+A 2014 article in The New York Times reported that 5-hour Energy was lobbying state attorneys general in 30 states after being investigated for deceptive advertising.
 The New York Times report also revealed the company made contributions totaling $280,000 to the political funds of state attorneys general "after the investigation into false claims and deceptive marketing [...] opened in January 2013."
 A 2015 report by the Center for Public Integrity (CPI) said that the attorney general offices in five US states had filed cases against Living Essentials for "deceptive marketing practices" and that additional class-action lawsuits were pending in seven states.

 In 2016, it won a $22 million lawsuit against Stacker 2 arguing that their "6-Hour Power" product branding was too similar to its "5-Hour Energy" trademark.

 Living Essentials was found liable for deceptive practices under the Consumer Protection Act in Washington state in 2017.
 The court ordered the company to pay $4.3 million.
 The violations included stating that doctors recommended the product, that the product was superior to coffee, and that the decaffeinated product provided long lasting energy and alertness.
 The companies' communications director, Melissa Skabich, said they will appeal.

 "Unlike the two other courts that found in our favor, this court did not follow the law.
 We intend to vigorously pursue our right to appeal, and correct the trial court’s incorrect application of the law," she said.

 In 2018 a suit was filed against Living Essentials, under the claim that it offered Costco preferential pricing, discounts, and rebates.
 However, in October 2019 a California federal jury found that Living Essentials did not violate federal antitrust law by selling its 5-Hour Energy product to Costco for a lower price than the one charged to its competitors.